Do you know how many mission projects TPC supports? Do you know you are represented in our support in the broader community?

 Clicking on any of the URL's above will take you to the website of the organization.
 Use your browser's back button to return to this TPC site.

 On the fourth Sunday of each month we receive donations of non-perishable food items.
 These items benefit three organizations in the community on an alternating basis.
-These organizations are currently Family Promise and the food pantry at First Presbyterian Church of Santa Ana, and L'Arche Wavecrest.
-The next donations will be received on Sunday, April 23, and they will go to L'Arche Wavecrest.
+These organizations are currently Family Promise, the food pantry at First Presbyterian Church of Santa Ana, and L'Arche Wavecrest.
+The next donations will be received on Sunday, August 27, and they will go Family Promise.
 Thank you for your continued support of this important ministry.

 Mission Co-workers Supported by TPC